Moving to Sweden

-Moving can be a very stressful experience but White & Company, with its eighty years of experience in the removal industry, can help make the whole process a lot less traumatic.
-White & Company move thousands of families around the globe each year and have branches all over the UK.
-We can arrange a free no obligation quotation, which is carried out by one of our qualified surveyors, who will be able to answer any of the questions and concerns you may have.
-The surveyor will undertake a thorough survey to determine the volume of effects you wish to move, following which you will receive a written quotation.
+Moving can be a very stressful experience.
+White & Company, with its decades of experience in the removal industry, can help make the whole process a lot less traumatic.
+White & Company move thousands of families around the globe each year.
+We have branches all over the UK and can arrange a free no obligation quotation, carried out by one of our qualified surveyors.
+He can answer any of the questions and concerns you may have.
+The surveyor will undertake a thorough survey, either virtually or in person, to determine the volume of effects you wish to move.
+Following which you will receive a written quotation.

 Once you have made the decision to move, some of the questions you have may include:

 With Sweden being a short flight away from the UK, you can easily contact some of the local estate agents in your areas of interest.
-They will be happy to provide assistance, arrange viewings and help you with your questions and concerns regarding the legal aspects of buying property abroad.
+They will be happy to provide assistance, arrange viewings and help you with your questions.
+They can also help ease your concerns regarding the legal aspects of buying property abroad.

 Below are some web sites, which may be of interest in your search for removals to Sweden: